cxnturi0n/traffic-analyzer/README.md

   { batchSize: 10000, parallel: true });`

-The first query loads batchSize lines from the csv and the second query is applied for each element in the batch, until the csv is over.
-By default if parallel is set to true, there will be 50 concurrent tasks performing the insert, but this value can be fine tuned setting the "concurrency" option to the value needed.
+The first query loads *batchSize* lines from the csv and the second query is applied for each element in the batch, until the csv is over.
+By default if *parallel* is set to true, there will be 50 concurrent tasks performing the insert, but this value can be fine tuned setting the *concurrency* option to the value needed.
 I didn't really try to fine tune because on my pc the over reported configuration for loading Anderlecht observations (around 12 million nodes) took me 2 minutes.

 To speed up queries involving this substantial dataset, specific indexes are established.
-Notably, RANGE indexes are implemented for attributes like timestamp and road_id.
+Notably, RANGE indexes are enforced for attributes like *timestamp* and *road_id*.
 These indexes significantly enhance query performance.
 Here are the index creation statements for timestamp and road_id over ObservationAnderlecht_5min nodes:`
 CREATE INDEX Index_ObservationAnderlecht_5min_road_id IF NOT EXISTS FOR (o:ObservationAnderlecht_5min) ON (o.road_id);
 CREATE INDEX Index_ObservationAnderlecht_5min_timestamp IF NOT EXISTS FOR (o:ObservationAnderlecht_5min) ON (o.timestamp);`

 ### Cypher queries
 As you can see from the API Endpoints section, there are many queries that can be done, each with different combinations of parameters.
 Instead of having a separate function for each query combination and ending up with a lot of boilerplate code, I came up with a solution.
-In the backend/src/services/observations.service.js module, I designed a JavaScript function called 'getObservationsQueryWithFilters(params)' which is in charge of dynamically creating a specific Cypher query based on the given parameters.
+In the [backend/src/services/observations.service.js](backend/src/services/observations.service.js) module, I designed a JavaScript function called `getObservationsQueryWithFilters(params)` which is in charge of dynamically creating a specific Cypher query based on the given parameters.

-For instance, when the user wants to find the least crowded roads in the Anderlecht region during a certain time period, using a 5-minute dataset, and limiting the results to 500, it would trigger the browser to perform an HTTP request to this URI: /traffic-analyzer/api/roads/observations?type=least-crowded&region=Anderlecht&tbegin=1565812380&tend=1640463600&granularity=5.
-The function 'getObservationsQueryWithFilters(params)' would then generate this query:
+For instance, when the user wants to find the least crowded roads in the Anderlecht region during a certain time period, using a 5-minute dataset, and limiting the results to 500, it would trigger the browser to perform an HTTP request to this URI: `/traffic-analyzer/api/roads/observations?type=least-crowded&region=Anderlecht&tbegin=1565812380&tend=1640463600&granularity=5`.
+The function `getObservationsQueryWithFilters(params)` would then generate this query:
 `
 MATCH (o:ObservationAnderlecht_5min)
 WHERE o.timestamp >= 1565812380 AND o.timestamp < 1640463600 WITH o.road_id AS road_id, SUM(o.num_vehicles) AS sum_vehicles